briand-hub/LibEsp32IDF/README.md

 IDF Component may also have a KConfig file for sdkconfig but this is not discussed there.
 Maybe in future!

 More informations could be found here: https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html

-# Using the library as a IDF component static library or sources